Semantic Model

 Now let's add some Equipment and Points.
 You could proceed as you did for the Locations and create them by hand, but there's an easier way.
 If the Equipment you're adding is one of the Things that you have already added, you have two options.

 Select where in the model you want to add the Equipment, for instance the kitchen, and click on Create Equipment from Thing.

 Select the Thing you want to create the Equipment from, and alter the details of the Equipment item that will be created.
-If you don't find an appropriate Equipment class, choose Equipment.
+If you don't find an appropriate Semantic Class, choose Equipment.

 Below are all the Channels defined by the Thing.
 Sometimes Things will have hundreds of channels, so here you have the opportunity of choosing which ones will be linked to new Points items.
 Check the channels you're interested in and only those.

 For the plant sensor Thing added earlier, we have an opportunity to change the default basic Number types and make them quantifiable.

 Quantity types (Number with a dimension) provide conversion facilities between Units of Measurement, and the default persistence is more granular.

 For percentages like humidity or battery levels, use